reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

   registerSchema("Product", ExtendedSchema);
 }
 ```
-The important thing about the Products collection is, that it's documents don't share it's schema.
-There so-called `simple` products and product `variants`.
+The important thing about the Products collection is, that its documents don't share the same schema.
+There are so-called `simple` products and product `variants`.
 We're going to modify the simple product type, which happens to be an ancestor for variant types as well, so regardless of the flavour of our product, all variants will feature the geo tagging.

 Now that we have the new fields on our products, we're going to populate them.
 We will do that programmatically during application startup for the sake of easiness: